Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-XQioxcXDRqc.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: Are you adding support for Mac any time soon?
 https://www.youtube.com/watch?v=XQioxcXDRqc
+This question was possibly duplicated with a more recent answer: [February 16th, 2021 Livestream Q&A: When is Satisfactory going to be on Mac?](./yt-VTSAUKoarIw.md) https://www.youtube.com/watch?v=VTSAUKoarIw

 ### Topics
 * [Technology > Mac](../topics/technology/mac.md)